 - 25 grams (2 tablespoons) sugar (I use blond raw sugar)

 - 4 sheets gelatin (7.5 grams or 1/4 ounce total, see note)

 - 200 ml (3/4 cup plus 1 tablespoon) whipping cream

 - 300 grams (2 1/3 cups) raspberries (if frozen, don't thaw them)

 - A stencil shape drawn on and cut out from light cardboard (a star, a snowflake, a flower, a heart, a Christmas tree, you get the idea)

 - Preheat the oven to 180° C (350° F) and line a quarter-size sheet pan with parchment paper.
 I use a flexipat silicon sheet pan that's 24.5 x 34.5 cm (9 2/3 by 13 1/2 inches) and is 1-cm (3/8-inch) deep; it doesn't need lining.

-- In a medium mixing bowl, combine the ground hazelnuts and almonds with the confectioner's sugar.
+- In a medium mixing bowl, combine the ground hazelnuts and almond flour with the confectioner's sugar.

 - In another, spotless and grease-free bowl, put the egg whites and the pinch of salt.
 Using an electric whisk, beat the egg whites, at moderate speed first, then faster, until they form soft peaks.
 Add the 30 grams sugar and whisk for a few seconds more, until the egg whites are glossy.